bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-4--advanced-circuitry/README.md

 * Combine the low pass and high pass filters together to create a band pass filter
   - Compare with using each filter by itself

+#### Activity 6 - Processing + Arduino
+* Set up a button circuit
+  - Feel free to try with any input component you prefer ex.potentiometer, potoresistor etc.
+* Set up connection between Processing and Arduino
+  - Upload Standard Firmata code to Arduino
+    - Remeber: this code has to be uploaded again everytime before switching from Arduion IDE to Processing!!!
+  - In Processing, make sure to include these three lines of code:

+* Code Processing to draw a circle everytime the button is pressed
+  - Feel free to make Processing draw or add any shape/color/effects in response to the input from your chosen component

 <!--
 ## Solutions: